 Peg Perego products are also very high quality and highly rated.
 They are on the more expensive side as well, though the quality and realism is worth the extra cost.
 Check out all of our Peg Perego products here.

 While Power Wheels and Peg Perego dominate the market for electric cars for kids, another player is ZH Toys from Shenzhen Zhehua Technology, an Asian based toy company.
 While ZH is lessor known, they do produce many quality ride-on toys and they have one feature that others do not.
 They have many exclusive licensing deals with luxury car manufacturers.
 So, if you are looking for a BMW, Mercedes, Lexus, Lamborghini, or other high-end luxury or exotic sports car for you child, ZH most likely has it.
-You can view all of the ZH models here.

 Electric Cars For Kids – Power Supplies

 All electric cars for kids are powered by some type of rechargeable battery.
 The vast majority of these batteries are either 6-Volt or 12-Volt.
 The power supply has a huge impact on two features of the toy.
 First, it will affect the speed of the car and, second, it will affect how long the toy can be used between charges.